gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/createconfgro.rst

 Writing a .top file
 ===================

+..  container:: justify

     A topology (.top) file defines the parameters required for the simulation, such as masses, Lennard-Jones parameters, or bonds.

 ..  container:: justify